vhive-serverless/invitro/docs/multi_loader.md

 > 1. `TracesDir`,
 > 2. `TracesFormat` and `TraceValues`,
 > 3. `TracePath`
+>
-> The `Platform` field must not be overridden and should only defined in the base config.
+> The `Platform` field must not be overridden and should only be defined in the base config.
+>
-> The `IatGeneration` and `Generated` fields might not work as expected for multiple experiments due to limitations of loader.
+> The `IatGeneration` and `Generated` fields may not function as expected when handling multiple experiments due to limitations in the loader implementation.

 > **_Note_**:
+>
 > The `Config` field follows the same structure as the [LoaderConfiguration](https://github.com/vhive-serverless/invitro/blob/main/docs/configuration.md#loader-configuration-file-format).
 > Any field defined in `Config` will override the corresponding value from the configuration in `BaseConfigPath`, but only for that specific experiment.
 > For example, if `BaseConfigPath` has `ExperimentDuration` set to 5 minutes, and you define `ExperimentDuration` as 10 minutes in `Config`, that particular experiment will run for 10 minutes instead.